 Foodpairing of Sauternes Wine

 Sauternes wine is a dessert wine that originates from the Sauternais region of Bordeaux, France.
 It is known for its rich golden color and complex flavors that range from honey to apricot, making it the perfect complement to many desserts and sweet dishes.
-But what about savory foods?
+But what about more savory dishes and foods?
 Which food pairs well with this delectable wine?

 One classic pairing for Sauternes is foie gras, a dish made from fattened duck or goose liver.
 The richness of the liver complements the sweetness of the wine.
 This creates a decadent and indulgent experience for your taste buds.
 Another great option is blue cheese such as Roquefort or Stilton which are both strong in flavor and creamy in texture.
 The saltiness of the cheese balances out the sweetness of the wine while also bringing out its subtle notes.